knetikcloud/knetikcloud-objc-client/docs/JSAPIVerificationApi.md

 [apiConfig setAccessToken:@"YOUR_ACCESS_TOKEN"];

+NSString* filterTemplate = @"filterTemplate_example"; // Filter for verifications with specified template (optional) NSString* filterTarget = @"filterTarget_example"; // Filter for verifications with specified user id as the target (optional) NSString* filterOriginator = @"filterOriginator_example"; // Filter for verifications with specified user id as the originator (optional)
 NSNumber* size = @25; // The number of objects returned per page (optional) (default to 25) NSNumber* page = @1; // The number of the page returned (optional) (default to 1) NSString* order = @"id:ASC"; // A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC] (optional) (default to id:ASC)